rodrigomartinezar/home-garden-iot-api/README.md

-## API to query DynamoDB from AWS - UAI IoT Project
+## API to fetch data from AWS - DynamoDB - UAI IoT Project

 This project is an API to fetch data from a DynamoDB from AWS.
 To run the project, installation of nodeJS and npm is needed.
 Once installed, run the command npm install